tomshaw/electricgrid/README.md

 9. **Themes**: Uses a single blade template under 230 lines of html making it super easy to theme.

-10. **Testing**: Provides a command for running tests to ensure the package works as expected.
+10. **Testing**: Provides a command for running tests to ensure everything works as expected.

 ## Installation